MINDFUL ARTS SAN FRANCISCO Frequently Asked Questions:

 What if I’ve already been fingerprinted for another organization?
 Do I need to get fingerprinted again to volunteer with the Ed Fund?

 Unfortunately, the state of California requires that you get fingerprinted separately for each volunteer role you pursue.
-If you have volunteered with the SF Education Fund in the past five years as a tutor, mentor, or mindfulness volunteer, you will NOT need to be re-fingerprinted.
+If you have volunteered with the SF Ed Fund in the past five years as a tutor, mentor, or mindfulness volunteer, you will NOT need to be re-fingerprinted.

 How long does it take to get placed?